Château de Keriolet: History

-At the end of 1850s, under the Second French Empire, Charles Chauveau met the Russian princess Zénaïde Narichkine-Ioussoupov.
-She was in love with him and bought him a count's title of Chauveau.
-The Château de Keriolet was commissioned by Zénaïde Narichkine-Ioussoupov (Felix Yusupov' defer grandmother), and built at the end of the 19th century by the French architect Joseph Bigot.
+At the end of 1850s, under the Second French Empire, Louis Charles Honoré de Chauveau (1829-1889) met the Russian princess Zénaïde Yusupov.
+She was in love with him and bought him a title of Count de Chauveau and Marquis de Serre.
+The Château de Keriolet was commissioned by Zénaïde Ivanovna Yusupov (Felix Yusupov' great-grandmother), and built at the end of the 19th century by the French architect Joseph Bigot.

-The count of Chauveau, 57-year-old, died in October, 1882 to Kériolet.
-Charles de Chauveau had bequeathed the domain to his sister, Madame Prieur.
-Zénaïde Narichkine-Ioussoupov bought back Kériolet and decided then to donate it, with her lands and her collections, to the department of Finistère.
+In 1889, the Count died from a heart attack aged only 60.
+He had bequeathed the domain to his sister, Madame Emma Prieur, or to his mistress Jeanne Ducos, with whom he had two children, depending on the source.
+Whatever the case, Zénaïde bought back Kériolet for 1.5 million francs and decided then to donate it, with her lands and her collections, to the department of Finistère.

 In 1956, Felix Yusupov won a lawsuit and regained possession of the castle from the department of Finistère.
 The castle was sold to the city of Concarneau in 1971.
-In 1988, Christophe Lévèque, acquired the castle, restored it and reopened it to the public.
+In 1988, Christophe Lévèque acquired the castle, restored it and reopened it to the public.